How to Clean a Cast Iron Skillet Properly (Step-by-Step Guide)

 How do you remove rust from cast iron?

-Can I put my skillet in the dishwasher?
+Can I put a cast iron skillet in the dishwasher?

-Can I use steel wool when cleaning cast iron pans?
+Can I use steel wool to clean cast iron?

 2 Comments